Crew safe, 7 detained after UK special forces raid tanker

 Maritime tracking websites showed the ship reached port in Southampton, on England’s south coast, early Monday.

-The ship had left Lagos, Nigeria on Oct.
+The ship had left Lagos, Nigeria, on Oct.
 6 and had been due to dock in Southampton on Sunday morning.
 The raid followed a 10-hour standoff as the tanker circled an area a few miles southeast of the Isle of Wight, south of Southampton.

+“I think this has got all the hallmarks of a situation where a number of stowaways are seeking political asylum, presumably in the U.K.,” said Bob Sanguinetti, chief executive of the U.K. Chamber of Shipping.
+“At some stage they got aggressive.”

+“Clearly no one knew at the time how aggressive they were, whether they were armed or not, what their motives were, because there will have been confusion at that stage,” he said.

 The coast guard scrambled helicopters to the scene, and authorities imposed a three-mile exclusion zone around the vessel.
 Suspecting a hijacking, Defense Secretary Ben Wallace and Home Secretary Priti Patel authorized military action, the U.K. government said.